Report: Browns' Garrett says precedent doesn't support suspension

 He will need to meet with league officials and apply for reinstatement before he can play in 2020 under the grounds of the suspension.
 The suspension is the longest in NFL history for a single in-game incident.

-Graziano also reported that Steelers center Maurkice Pouncey, who was suspended three games for his role in the fight, had his appeal heard on Tuesday.
+A ruling on Garrett's appeal -- and on the appeal of Steelers center Maurkice Pouncey's suspension -- will come later this week, the NFL announced Wednesday.
+The league announced that Browns defensive tackle Larry Ogunjobi's one-game suspension, for hitting Rudolph after the play, was upheld.
+Graziano also reported that Pouncey, who was suspended three games for his role in the fight, had his appeal heard on Tuesday.
 He contended that no on-field fight ever has brought a suspension longer than one game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)